UrielCh/api-ovh-node/samples/sample-download-invoices/README.md

 # sample-download-invoices

-This code download all invoices from you ovh account and store them as an easy to use directory scruture, with a summery tsv file.
+This code download all invoices from you OVH account and store them as an easy to use directory scruture, with a summary tsv file.

 This tsv file can be open in any tabler to extract VAT for your accountancy.